6 Great Reads for Learning Advanced Spanish and Contemplating Life’s Big Questions

 “La celestina” was first published in 1499 and is considered one of the greatest works of Spanish literature.
 The novel is written entirely in dialogue and can be read as a play.

 The dialogue is filled with proverbs written in Old Spanish vernacular, making for a challenging and thought-provoking read for the advanced Spanish learner.

 There are annotated editions available specifically for Spanish learning, which provide background information and explain the meaning and usage of certain words and phrases.
-There are even versions which have adapted the work to modern Spanish language.

 This book marks both the end of the Middle Ages and the beginning of the Renaissance.
 Though not the most philosophical of the list, it contains elements of emerging capitalism, prostitution, classism, romance, tragedy, egoism and the supernatural.

 6. “Cien años de soledad” by Gabriel García Márquez

 “Cien años de soledad” (100 Years of Solitude) is perhaps the most popular choice of novel for the advanced Spanish learner.